-- 1) To be valid, this form must be completed and lodged at the offices of the Company's Registrar and Transfer Agents, Jamaica Central Securities Depository Limited, 40 Harbour Street, Kingston, not less than forty-eight (48) hours before the time appointed for holding the meeting. - 2) A member entitled to attend and vote is entitled to appoint a proxy to attend and vote in his stead.
-If such an appointment is made, delete the words 'the Chairman of the meeting" and insert the name of the person appointed in the space provided. - 3) In the case of a shareholder who is a body corporate or association, votes may be given by an individual authorised by a resolution of the directors or governing body of that body corporate or association to represent it at meetings of the Company. - 4) In the case of joint holders, the signature of any one holder is sufficient but the names of all the joint holders should be stated. - 5) If the form is returned without any indication as to how the person appointed proxy shall vote, the proxy shall exercise his discretion as to how he votes or whether to abstain from voting. - 6) A proxy need not be a member of the Company.
+- 1. To be valid, this form must be completed and lodged at the offices of the Company's Registrar and Transfer Agents, Jamaica Central Securities Depository Limited, 40 Harbour Street, Kingston, not less than forty-eight (48) hours before the time appointed for holding the meeting. - 2.
+A member entitled to attend and vote is entitled to appoint a proxy to attend and vote in his stead.
+If such an appointment is made, delete the words 'the Chairman of the meeting" and insert the name of the person appointed in the space provided. - 3.
+In the case of a shareholder who is a body corporate or association, votes may be given by an individual authorised by a resolution of the directors or governing body of that body corporate or association to represent it at meetings of the Company. - 4.
+In the case of joint holders, the signature of any one holder is sufficient but the names of all the joint holders should be stated. - 5.
+If the form is returned without any indication as to how the person appointed proxy shall vote, the proxy shall exercise his discretion as to how he votes or whether to abstain from voting. - 6.
+A proxy need not be a member of the Company. - 7.
+The Company's Corporate Governance Policy, committee charters and Code of Business Conduct and Ethics are available in print (upon request) and on the Company's website (www.portlandjsx.com).

-Financial Section
+Financial Statements

-Financial Statements Year Ended February 28, 2018
+Year Ended February 28, 2019

-KPMG

-204 Johnsons Centre #2 Bella Rosa Rd Gros Islet Saint Lucia
+KPMG 204 Johnsons Centre #2 Bella Rosa Rd Gros Islet St. Lucia

-Telephone: (758) 453 2298 eoinfo@kpmg.lo
+Telephone: (758) 453 2298 ecinfo@kpmg.lc Email: